2013 – Current

 - Currently Vice-Chair of the Finance, Policy and Intergovernmental Affairs (FPIGA) Committee with NACo and the elected Chair for NACo Next Generation.

 - Worked with New Mexico county elected officials to run for the Western Region representative for NACo.

 - Actively participated and learned from the Government Finance Officers Association (GFOA) and the Government Investment Officers Association (GIOA).

 - The Treasurer graduated with her Certified Public Official (CPO) certification from the NMSU NM Edge courses and will graduate with her Certified Treasury Official (CTO) certification in June.

 - Updated all staff positions in the Treasurer’s office with the Sandoval County Human Resources Department to include mandatory Treasurer Certification from all employees within one year.

-- Nine staff members will have graduated with their Certified Treasury Official (CTO) certification from NMSU NM Edge courses by June 2016.
+- Ten staff members will have graduated with their Certified Treasury Official (CTO) certification from NMSU NM Edge courses by June 2017.

-- Three staff members are anticipated to graduate with their certification as Certified Treasury Officials (CTO) by 2017.
+- Two staff members graduated with their certification as Certified Treasury Officials (CTO) by 2017.

-- All staff actively participates in Risk Awareness Program (RAP) training that is required by the Sandoval County Human Resources Department.
+- All staff have actively participated in Risk Awareness Program (RAP) training since its implementation in 2014.